Justin-Garey/Guides/README.md

 - The Pwnagatchi is a really cool little hacking device but I needed to get some cables to get it set up.
 Once I have time to work on this more, the guide and supporting files will be added.
 I'm really excited for this because I want to learn more about how Wi-Fi works and this is perfectly hands on.
 - How to add a user in linux and adding that user to groups.
 This would be a modification to the [user modifications](./linux_management/linux_user_mods.md) file.
 - Home Assistant is another application I will setup and once I do a guide will follow along with it.
-- A guide on Obsidian.md is on its way.
-I just started using it and want to add some plugins before I get into a guide for it.
-- Zotero is a great tool for tracking papers, documents, articles, books, etc..